MetaMask/metamask-docs/snaps/reference/permissions.md

   chains it can resolve.
 - `matchers` - An object that helps reduce overhead by filtering the domains passed to your Snap.
   This must contain at least one of the following properties:
   - `tlds` - An array of strings for top-level domains that the Snap supports.
+For example, to support domains of the form `my-domain.crypto`, specify `["crypto"]`.
   - `schemes` - An array of strings for schemes that the Snap supports.
+For example, to support schemes of the form `farcaster:my-user`, specify `["farcaster"]`.

 :::tip
 You can modify the name lookup logic's execution limit using [Snap-defined timeouts](#snap-defined-timeouts).